LEGNet: A Lightweight Edge-Gaussian Network for Low-Quality Remote Sensing Image Object Detection: Experiments

 \subsubsection{\textbf{Performance on DOTA-v1.0}}

-The proposed LEGNet achieves SOTA performance on the DOTA-v1.0 benchmark under single-scale evaluation.
-As shown in Table~\ref{tab_det_dota10}, when LEGNet-S was equipped with the two-stage decoder O-RCNN~\cite{xie2021oriented}, it achieved 80.03\% mean average precision (mAP) with only 29.8M parameters, surpassing all existing one-stage and two-stage methods while maintaining competitive model complexity.
-Meanwhile, when it employed a single-stage decoder S$^2$ANet~\cite{han2021align}, LEGNet-S consisted of 23.9M parameters and attained a mAP of 79.37\%.
-Notably, LEGNet attains the best results in 12 out of 15 categories.
+LEGNet achieves SOTA performance on the DOTA-v1.0 benchmark under single-scale training and testing protocols.
+As shown in~\cref{tab_det_dota10}, LEGNet-S with the O-RCNN~\cite{xie2021oriented} two-stage detector achieves 80.03\% mAP (29.8M parameters), surpassing existing methods while maintaining competitive model complexity.
+With the S$^2$ANet~\cite{han2021align} single-stage detector, LEGNet-S (23.9M parameters) attains 79.37\% mAP.
+Notably, LEGNet variants secure top-two results in 13 of the 15 categories.

-Compared with other efficient models, LEGNet-T establishes a new efficiency-accuracy trade-off, reaching 78.96\% mAP with merely 20.6M parameters - the lightest configuration among all listed methods.
-This represents a 0.92\% mAP improvement over the previous efficient baseline (DecoupleNet-D2~\cite{lu2024decouplenet}) while using 11.6\% fewer parameters.
+Compared to other lightweight models, LEGNet-T sets a new SOTA accuracy-efficiency trade-off, reaching 78.96\% mAP with only 20.6M parameters—the most lightweight configuration listed.
+This is a 0.92\% mAP improvement over the previous leading efficient model, DecoupleNet-D2~\cite{lu2024decouplenet}, using 11.6\% fewer parameters.

-Our method particularly excels in detecting challenging categories (low-quality): (1) For small vehicles (SV), LEGNet-S achieves 81.42\% AP, outperforming the previous best (PKINet-S~\cite{cai2024pkinet}) by 0.61\%; (2) In swimming pool (SP) detection, we obtain 82.00\% AP, surpassing all competitors by at least 1.8\%.
-(3) In helicopters (HC) detection, LEGNet-T achieves 71.39\% AP, outperforming the PKINet-S~\cite{cai2024pkinet} by 8.45\% while using 33.1\% fewer parameters.
-The results verify that LEGNet effectively balances parameter efficiency and detection accuracy across various oriented object categories, demonstrating superior generalization capability compared to existing Transformer-based and CNN-based approaches.
-To the best of our knowledge, these results represented the first instance of achieving a mAP exceeding 80\% on the DOTA-v1.0 test set with single-scale training and testing protocol, marking a significant breakthrough in RSOD tasks.
-These findings underscored the critical importance of enhancing and extracting features from low-quality objects, which provided new avenues for follow-up research.
+LEGNet demonstrates superior performance on challenging categories, often characterized by low-quality instances: (1) For small vehicles (SV), LEGNet-S (with S$^2$ANet) achieves 81.42\% AP, outperforming the previous best (PKINet-S~\cite{cai2024pkinet} with S$^2$ANet) by 0.61\%.
+(2) For swimming pool (SP) detection, LEGNet-S (with O-RCNN) obtains 82.00\% AP, surpassing competitors by at least 1.8\%.
+(3) For helicopter (HC) detection, LEGNet-T achieves 71.39\% AP, outperforming PKINet-S (with O-RCNN) by 8.45\% with 33.1\% fewer parameters.
+These results demonstrate LEGNet's strong balance of parameter efficiency and detection accuracy for oriented objects on this benchmark.
+To our knowledge, this is the first instance of achieving over 80\% mAP on DOTA-v1.0 (single-scale protocols), a significant advancement in RSOD.
+This underscores the importance of effective feature enhancement and extraction for low-quality objects.